Anatomizing Deep Learning Inference in Web Browsers: Results of Inference Performance Measurement

-We explore the impact of SIMD and multithreading on the kernel, show the prediction latency results in Table~\ref{tab:tfjs-wasm-breakdown-kernel-latency-proportion}, and provide warmup results in Appendix (Table~\ref{tab:tfjs-top5kernel-latency-proportion}).
-When enabling multithreading, we find that the prediction latency of memory-intensive kernels increases by up to 3.7\%, and their latency proportion increases by up to 8.6\%.
 This is because these memory-intensive kernels have limited support for multithreading.
 We dive into the kernel implementation in the source code and find that multithreading is only employed in some kernels, including Pad, among others.
-When enabling SIMD, we find that the latency proportion of computation-intensive kernels decreases by up to 13.0\% and memory-intensive kernel latency changes negligibly.
+When enabling SIMD, we find that the latency proportion of computation-intensive kernels decreases by up to 6.8\% and memory-intensive kernel latency changes negligibly

+(, as indicated by the cell color).
+Additionally, we observed that the proportion of computation-intensive kernel latency within all kernels decreased by up to 12.8\% (as seen in the results for Einsum in the ``Wasm-T'' and ``Wasm-S-T'' settings).

 This is because Wasm has limited support for data-moving SIMD instruction, hindering the potential acceleration for memory-intensive kernels through SIMD.

-These results suggest that memory-intensive kernels also require attention, as they can introduce high latency.
-The acceleration techniques have not yet been fully leveraged in memory-intensive kernels, emphasizing the need for framework vendors to focus on optimizing these kernels.
+When computation-intensive kernels' latency decreases and memory-intensive kernels' latency remains unchanged, the proportion of latency attributed to memory-intensive kernels also increases.
+Conversely, the reason for the decrease in the proportion of latency for computation-intensive kernels is the same.

+Nevertheless, each technique effectively accelerates computation-intensive kernels.
+For instance, compared with vanilla Wasm, SIMD and multithreading reduce the average prediction latency of FusedConv2D by 86.9\% and 66.7\%, respectively.
+When applying both techniques, the prediction latency decreases by 89.9\%.

+During the warmup stage, our observations remain consistent with previous findings.
+The latency in both backends is predominantly influenced by computation-intensive kernels.
+However, the Wasm backend exhibits a higher latency contribution from memory-intensive kernels compared to the WebGL backend.
+Upon enabling SIMD, we note a reduction in the latency proportion attributable to computation-intensive kernels by up to 2.0\%.
+This reduction is smaller than that observed in the prediction stage, primarily because memory allocation incurs additional overhead that is unaffected by SIMD.

+Although the computation time for computation-intensive kernels decreased, extra overhead is added due to memory allocation, which remains constant.
+Moreover, the latency of memory-intensive kernels also does not significantly decrease, these result in a modest reduction in the proportion of computation-intensive kernels after SIMD is enabled.

+Conversely, when multithreading is enabled, the latency proportion of memory-intensive kernels experiences an increase of up to 3.2\%.
+This trend mirrors the prediction stage, where multithreading offers negligible acceleration to memory-intensive kernels while introducing extra overhead.